gratianlup/temp/docs/assembly-view.md

 ##### Source lines

-The debug information files usually contain a mapping between the source line numbers and the instructions that were generated for those lines.
+The debug info files usually contain a mapping between the source line numbers and the instructions that were generated for those lines.
 If available, the source line number is appended at the end of an instruction.
 Note that accuracy of this mapping usually depends on the compiler optimization level, with higher levels being less accurate or even lacking the mapping for some instructions.

 *Hovering* over the line number shows a tooltip with the name and path of the source file.
 To copy this info to clipboard, first *click* the line number, then press *Ctrl+C*.